Helperbird/website/src/pages/help/how-to-use-helperbirds-color-blind-features-on-websites.md

 ---
 new: false
 header: true
+updated: true
 layout: templates/new/help/post.html
-title: How to add Color blindness support to websites
+title: How to use Color blindness features of Helperbird
 description: Learn how to add Color blindness support to websites with Helperbirds browser extension.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for